fidoriel/fuzzed/README.md

 # ORE - The Open Reliability Editor (former FuzzEd)

+> This is a legacy application without maintenance.
+This is not ment to run anywhere exposed to the internet.
+Please make sure to run a reverse proxy with basicauth in front.
+All versions are pinned so that the `Dockerfile.production` can run.
+For a working example please see `docker-compose.prod.yml`.

 Note: FuzzEd becomes ORE.
 We are in the middle of that process, so don't get confused while both names are still in use.

 ORE is an browser-based editor for drawing and analyzing dependability models.
 The currently supported types are: